Master’s Degrees in Plant Protection & Integrated Pest Management

 There are 6 colleges that offer a master’s degree in plant protection and integrated pest management.
 Learn more about the most popular 6 below:

 The most popular school in the United States for plant protection and integrated pest management students seekinga master's degree is Ohio State University - Main Campus.
 Roughly 61,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
 During the most recent year for which we have data, 8 people received their master's degree in plant protection and integrated pest management from Ohio State.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 California State University - Fresno is the 3rd most popular school in the nation for students seeking a master's degree in plant protection and integrated pest management.
 Roughly 25,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 7 people received their master's degree in plant protection and integrated pest management from Fresno State.
-Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 38% were women.

 The University of Tennessee - Knoxville is the 3rd most popular school in the nation for students seeking a master's degree in plant protection and integrated pest management.
 Roughly 30,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
 During the most recent year for which we have data, 7 people received their master's degree in plant protection and integrated pest management from UT Knoxville.
-Of these students, 75% were women and 25% were members of underrepresented racial-ethnic groups.
+About 60% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 University of Georgia is the 5th most popular school in the nation for students seeking a master's degree in plant protection and integrated pest management.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
 During the most recent year for which we have data, 5 people received their master's degree in plant protection and integrated pest management from UGA.